statamic/docs/content/collections/tags/collection-previous.md

 ---
 title: "Collection:Previous"
 description:  Fetches the previous entries in order.
-intro: If you're on a single entry page and want to show _previous_ entries in order, this is the tag you want.
-It doesn't matter whether the collection is ordered alphabetically, by date, or manually.
+intro: If you're on a single entry page and want to show _previous_ entries in order (publish date, alphabetical, or manual), this is the tag you're looking for.
 parent_tag: 045a6e54-c792-483a-a109-f07251a79e47
 parameters:
   -